 Right in the middle of our capital, the 56-hectare Bute Park is the ideal place for toddlers (and parents) to run amok, with miles of tarmac tracks, woodland play trail, an education centre and two very good cafés.
 But it’s also amazingly good for wildlife, considering how urban the surroundings.
 Kingfishers, dippers and otters hunt in the River Taff, and peregrine falcons patrol the skies - a pair nest in the nearby clock tower of City Hall.
 You’ll hear the drumming of great spotted woodpeckers, and the ‘yaffle’ call of green woodpeckers.
 There are also 3,000 trees, and a QR code trail that’ll appeal to tech-minded youngsters.

 Bosherston Lily Ponds, Pembrokeshire

 Bosherston Lily Ponds is a network of lakes was created by Georgian aristos so they’d have something pretty to look at from their splendid mansion, Stackpole Court.
 It’s long since been demolished, and the lakes have been commandeered by otters, dragonflies and birds.
-This flat one-mile (1.6km) walk takes in the beautiful lily ponds, and is the easiest way to reach lovely Broadhaven beach.
-Pushchairs can’t navigate the half-mile walk over to Barafundle bay, but older children will love the yomp across the clifftops.
+This flat one-mile (1.6km) walk takes in the beautiful lily ponds, and is the easiest way to reach lovely Broadhaven South beach.
+Pushchairs can’t navigate the half-mile walk over to Barafundle Bay, but older children will love the yomp across the clifftops.